textbook/react-ts-fe/README.md

 - `npm run test`: Test the code using Jest

-- `npm run test:dev`: Ensure the dev mode can start up correctly
+- `npm run e2e`: Start up the app in dev mode and test it with [WebdriverIO]

 Note all deployments enable push-state routing, for use with e.g. React Router, and force HTTPS.